TorZidan/PompousPlayer/DOCUMENTATION.md

 Normally, CSS transitions cannot be paused: You can either "pause" them in their initial position, end position, but not somewhere in between.
 We overcome this issue by feeding each animation slowly to the browser, at about 60 "frames" per second, using [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) :  a feature specifically designed for web browser animations, and supported for many years in all major browsers.
 See a nice performance comparison of the two approaches [here](https://developer.mozilla.org/en-US/docs/Web/Performance/CSS_JavaScript_animation_performance).

+The use of requestAnimationFrame also lets us apply css styles at the desired times, without using any setTimeout().

 All CSS transitions must be arranged in CSS classes; the player cannot "play" individual CSS styles.
 The player applies these classes at specific times.
 This data model (what classes to apply at what time) is specified in attribute "data-classes" on &lt;div&gt; (or other DOM) elements in the html code.
 The player parses this "model" and the CSS classes when the presentation web page loads (at "document ready"), and becomes ready to play.

 Unlike other online presentation software on the market which use a &lt;canvas&gt;, we don't draw on a &lt;canvas&gt;, which gives us improved performance.

 The player can't play animations defined as "@keyframes", and there is no need to do so .
 If you want, you can still use them, as you usually do, but those animations will not be pausable and "seekable" (being able to jump in time via the video progress bar), and you don't want that.

 By feeding each CSS transition slowly to the browser, at 60 frames per second, we get some nice "freebies".
 For example, in addition to the standard "easing" functions (ease-in, sease-out, ease, etc) we can define our own custom easing functions that do anything we like, for example we can make a "scale from 0% to 100%" transition to bounce like jelly once it reaches towards the 100%.

 Again, here are the major features of Pompous Player:
 - It plays like a video, looks like a video, but it's just a set of images, styles and (optionally) short videos.
-As such, it loads much faster over slow internets.
+As such, it loads much faster than videos over slow internets.
 - You can play/pause/resume the "video" at any moment; also, it pauses automatically when the browser tab becomes inactive.
 - You can jump to any offset in the "video" by clicking on, or dragging the progress bar (just like when playing a video).
 - You can use "fast forward/backward" buttons that can jump to "interesting" places (defined by you) in the "video".